This Is Our Music (Ornette Coleman album): Reception

-Pianist and composer Ethan Iverson called the version of "Embraceable You" on the album "probably the ultimate Rorschach test for Ornette’s fans and skeptics", and wrote: "These days I no longer hear the form as constantly getting lost, but instead as a through-composed collective improvisation.
+Pianist and composer Ethan Iverson called the version of "Embraceable You" on the album "probably the ultimate Rorschach test for Ornette’s fans and skeptics...These days I no longer hear the form as constantly getting lost, but instead as a through-composed collective improvisation.
 Ornette uses pure melody to shape his solo.
-Haden is right there, abstracting the tune’s changes and humbly serving Ornette’s broken-hearted smear.
-Blackwell’s mallets are perfect...
-The searing, Coleman-composed introduction may be better than the Gershwin tune.
+[Charlie] Haden is right there, abstracting the tune’s changes and humbly serving Ornette’s broken-hearted smear.
+Blackwell’s mallets are perfect...The searing, Coleman-composed introduction may be better than the Gershwin tune.
 It’s a performance that requires compassion to be understood."

-Jake Cole, writing for Spectrum Culture, stated that "the album's title is a confrontation, a statement of purpose that primed to agitate the hordes of resistors even within jazz circles.
-Yet the militancy of the album's name and the legacy of Coleman's impact belies the sheer beauty of the compositions."
-Regarding the faster tempo tracks, he wrote that they are "keen examples of the throughline of jazz history running through Coleman’s work, in particular how heavily it leans on early, Dixieland-style playing.
-If this is Dixie jazz, though, it’s Dixie of the future.
-Coleman's saxophone swings and blurts and challenges as Cherry darts around him and sometimes syncs up in terrifying harmony.
-Throughout, Haden and drummer Ed Blackwell do not so much provide rhythm as yet more instruments in simultaneous collusion and opposition with the others, pushing forward in a composition through attrition."
-Cole concludes: "Coleman was and remains principally absorbed in the immediacy of human emotion, and his impressionism is still the high-water mark in transposing a feeling."
+Jake Cole, writing for Spectrum Culture, stated that "the album's title is a confrontation...yet the militancy of the album's name and the legacy of Coleman's impact belies the sheer beauty of the compositions."
+He concludes that "Coleman was and remains principally absorbed in the immediacy of human emotion, and his impressionism is still the high-water mark in transposing a feeling."